tjlynch15/final/README.md

 * Included “Forgot Password” functionality via email verification.
 Reference and source for some of the code: The Ruby on Rails Tutorial (3rd Ed.), Michael Hartl.

+* Added a little JQuery to Schedule page.
+Clicking on a particular month will toggle display of the schedule table.
+Just playing around with JQuery a little bit.